antony-jr/AppImageUpdater/README.md

 This Application is made with Google Material Design and it's easy on Humans.
 This project aims to create a AppImage Updater that is more user friendly and beautiful.

-Please see [AppImage Updater Bridge](https://github.com/antony-jr/QAppImageUpdate) for more information on the library used.
+Please see [QAppImageUpdate](https://github.com/antony-jr/QAppImageUpdate) for more information on the library used.

 # Support [![Twitter](https://img.shields.io/twitter/url/https/github.com/antony-jr/AIUpdateInformation.svg?style=social)](https://twitter.com/intent/tweet?text=Checkout%20the%20new%20AppImage%20Updater%20by%20%40antonyjr0%20%2C%20its%20really%20cool%20%2C%20Get%20it%20at%20https%3A%2F%2Fgithub.com%2Fantony-jr%2FAppImageUpdater)